 Accounting and Finance

 Hospitality and Tourism

-- Utah Business Education Pathways are based on the national business and finance career cluster Pathways.
+- Utah Business and Marketing Education Pathways are based on the national business and finance career cluster Pathways.

 - The availability of specific course offerings and related pathways vary by school.
 Many courses offer concurrent enrollment opportunities for students and may provide a seamless transition for students into college business programs.
 Students should contact their school counselor about specific course offerings and concurrent enrollment opportunities.

 - Required foundation courses provide the essential knowledge base for each Pathway.

 Tips for Teachers and Counselors